agustinvalencia/MasterThesis/README.md

 Public repository for the thesis work I developed at Ericsson Research for my Statistics and Machine Learning master thesis during January-June 2021.

 The figure below sumarises the overall pipeline implemented.

-Do not hesitate on writing at `agustin.valencia [at] ericsson [dot] com`
+For questions and further research, do not hesitate on writing at `agustin.valencia@ericsson.com`

 ![overall pipeline](figures/pipeline_v4.png)